Orasund/littleWorldPuzzler/devlog6.md

 ## No new card for this devlog

 I was thinking if i wanted to add another card for this devlog, but decided against it.
 I haven't actually tried out the existing cards that much.
 I will probably stop adding cards for now until I have a better feeling of the existing mechanics in the game.

+---

+And thats it again.
+You can find [the source code here](https://github.com/Orasund/littleWorldPuzzler/tree/2ffaf6e76bbcb8eae27f6153affc100a7148ea67) and also the [PR](https://github.com/Orasund/littleWorldPuzzler/pull/4) with the difference to the last devlog.